-Welcome!
-My name is Dana Ernst and I am an assistant professor in the Department of Mathematics and Statistics at Northern Arizona University in Flagstaff, AZ.
-This blog is part of the Booles’ Rings network of academic home pages/blogs.
+My name is Dana Ernst and I am an associate professor in the Department of Mathematics and Statistics at Northern Arizona University in Flagstaff, AZ.
+This site is part of the Booles’ Rings network of academic home pages/blogs.

 My primary research interests are in the interplay between combinatorics and algebraic structures.
 More specifically, I study the combinatorics of Coxeter groups and their associated Hecke algebras, Kazhdan-Lusztig theory, generalized Temperley-Lieb algebras, diagram algebras, and heaps of pieces.
 By employing combinatorial tools such as diagram algebras and heaps of pieces, one can gain insight into algebraic structures associated to Coxeter groups, and, conversely, the corresponding structure theory can often lead to surprising combinatorial results.